yunpengn/CertAWS/INTRO.md

 This examination is a _pass-or-fail_ test.
 In order to pass it, one has to obtain a score of at least 720 out of 1000.
 Notice that the test paper may contain _unscored items_ that are placed on the test to gather statistical information.

+To schedule your examination today, go to the official website at [aws.training](https://www.aws.training).
+All the best!

 ## Licence

 Copyright &copy; 2018 - Present by [Niu Yunpeng](https://www.github.com/yunpengn/) under [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/) (_"the licence"_).